 Antigen detection in tissues and cells is a multi-step immunohistochemical process.
 The initial step binds the primary antibody to its specific epitope.
-After labeling the antigen with a primary antibody, a secondary antibody is added to bind to the primary antibody.
-An enzyme label is then added to bind to the secondary antibody; this detection of the bound antibody is evidenced by a colorimetric reaction.
+After labeling the antigen with a primary antibody, a one-, two- or three-step detection procedure can be employed.
+The one-step procedure will feature an enzyme-labeled polymer that binds to the primary antibody.
+A two-step procedure will feature a secondary antibody added to bind to the primary antibody.
+An enzyme-labeled polymer is then added to bind to the secondary antibody.
+The three-step detection procedure will feature a secondary antibody added to bind to the primary antibody followed by a linker antibody step for maximum binding.
+An enzyme-labeled polymer is then added to bind to the linker antibody.
+These detections of the bound antibodies are evidenced by a colorimetric reaction.

 Source: Mouse monoclonal